Leon-guerineau/docker-environments/README.md

     The variables stored in the [`.env`](./.env) file are used in both the [`docker-compose.yml`](./docker-compose.yml) file and the [`Makefile`](./Makefile) so that if you want to change aspects of the environment, you only need to change it once.

     *PS : You need to restart the docker containers if you want to apply changes to this file.*

-Prerequisites
- - docker
- - gnu make

-Describe Makefile
- - start and stop containers
- - terminals : close with the command exit

-Notes for if you wanna change the environment
- - how to swap from docker image to docker file in docker-compose

-# TODO : see how to have root and normal users in mysql container.
-# TODO : change mysql to mariadb.
-# TODO : find a way to gitkeep the .mysql-data folder so that it can be emptied without removing the gitkeep.